YeoLab/anchor/README.md

 ## What is `modish`: Modality Estimator?

-Modish is a python package to estimate modality of splicing, percent methylated, any data that is normalized between 0 and 1
+Modish is a bioinformatics python package to estimate modality of splicing, percent methylated, any data that is normalized between 0 and 1

 * Free software: BSD license
 * Documentation: https://olgabot.github.io/modish